How to Prevent Content Decay Right from the Start

 Your five year old photo may be completely outdated by now.
 When your blog post is saying something like “here’s the latest photo of x” you need to act.

 Another major issue are Creative Commons licenses.
 Many photographers give their images away at first just to change the license later on to good old copyright.
-Some of them use this bait and switch trick to rip off bloggers too.
+Rumor says that some of them even use this bait and switch trick to rip off bloggers.

 They simply claim that you breached their copyright and demand you to pay.
 It’s not a myth.
 When updating posts I often encounter that issue.
 Using your own images or buying them might be better.